We are committed to high quality, ambitious and innovative performance. Many of our graduates have achieved a professional career as performers.

 - plus student-led ensembles

-Recent works performed include Prokofiev Classical Symphony, Feldman Intersection, Colin McPhee Tabuh-Tabuhan, Richard Rodney Bennett Partita, Stravinsky Firebird, Haydn Symphony No 70, Vaughan Williams Symphony No 7 and Lutoslawski Cello Concerto.
-The most advanced performers in the department can audition to perform a concerto with the Sinfonia at the end of Term 3 for the following academic year, recent concerti include PhD student Paul Cassidy performing Ravel's Piano Concerto, Tom Pickles performing Shostakovich Cello Concerto No 1 and in 2017, Ksenjia Laskova will be performing Dorothy Howell's Piano Concerto.
-The Sinfonia then become the orchestra for the opera in Term 3.
+Recent works performed include Roy Harris Symphony No.3; John Adams Tromba Lontana; Prokofiev Classical Symphony, Colin McPhee Tabuh-Tabuhan, Doreen Carwithen Bishop Rock; Stravinsky’s Firebird and Symphony in 3 Movements.
+The most advanced performers in the department can audition to perform a concerto with the Sinfonia at the end of Term 3 for the following academic year, recent concerti include Mimi Jasson & Francis Devine performing Graham Fitkin’s Circuit for two pianos; Tom Pickles performing Shostakovich Cello Concerto No 1 and Ksenjia Laskova performing Dorothy Howell's Piano Concerto.

-Our policy of promoting twentieth-century and contemporary music has entailed many premières of works by living composers such as Nicola Lefanu, Giles Swayne, Edwin Roxburgh, Edward Gregson and Sadie Harrison.
+Our policy of promoting twentieth-century and contemporary music has entailed many premières and performances of works by living composers such as Errollyn Wallen, Nicola Lefanu, Giles Swayne, Edwin Roxburgh, Edward Gregson and Sadie Harrison.

-The Chamber Choir is an auditioning ensemble which performs at the Goldsmiths Christmas Concert and other events during the year.
-Recent events included the launch event for the new OUP volume Russian Sacred Music for Choirs (ed.
+The Chamber Choir is an auditioning ensemble directed by Jamie Sperling, which performs at the Goldsmiths Christmas Concert and other events during the year.
+Repertoire focuses on unaccompanied choral music for SATB choir, with a wide stylistic base, from early and baroque musics to fresh-off-the-page contemporary works.
+Recent concerts have included the launch event for the new OUP volume Russian Sacred Music for Choirs (ed.
 Noëlle Mann) and at the Ivashkin Memorial Concert, conducted by Mark Shanahan at the Royal Festival Hall.

 Chamber Music Ensembles